S-Warmenhoven/amazing_amazon_react_api/README.md

 # README

-In this step we will generate controller using followint command:
+In this step we will generate 'contacts' controller using following command:
 ###Step 1:
-$>rails generate controller Welcome home about
+$>rails generate controller Contacts index create

-Above command will generate a welcome controller with home and about action.
+Above command will generate a `Contacts` controller with index and create action.

-it will also generate view file in app>views>welcome>
+it will also generate view file in app>views>contacts>

-view file are part of controller's action

 ###Step 2:
-Then create routes for welcome controller

-To view routes goto:

-config>routes.rb

-Add following:

-root 'welcome#index'
-Here we are creating root route.
-Our app will start from this page (action)

-get('/about', { to: 'welcome#about', as: :about })
-This will redirect to /about if user will type localhost:3000/about in browsers address bars
+Lets create a form which takes 3 inputs in app/views/contacts/index.html.erb

+###Step 3:
+Update routes in config/routes.rb

+###Step 4:

+Using route helper generated from route, update a navbar in app/views/layouts/application.html.erb

 Lets do it!